Uniform perfectness for quasi-metric spaces: Introduction and main results

 Quasi-metric spaces are not quite as well behaved as metric spaces.
 For instance, the unit disk in the plane with a power (which is less than one) of the Euclidean metric is clearly a quasi-metric space and one can check that there are no rectifiable curves in this space except the constant curves.
-The following useful result on the relationship between quasi-metric spaces and metric spaces easily follows from \cite[Proposition 2.2.5]{BuSc}. \blem Let $(X,\rho)$ be a $K$-quasi-metric space.
-If there exists some constant $0<\varepsilon\leq 1$ such that $K^{\varepsilon}\leq 2$, then there is a metric $d_{\varepsilon}$ on $X$ such that for all $z_1,z_2\in X$. \elem
+Also, ``open balls" in quasi-metric spaces may be not open in topology associated with quasi-metric.
+The following useful result on the relationship between quasi-metric spaces and metric spaces follows from \cite[Proposition 2.2.5]{BuSc}. \blem Let $(X,\rho)$ be a $K$-quasi-metric space.
+For a constant $0<\varepsilon\leq 1$, if $K^{\varepsilon}\leq 2$, then there is a metric $d_{\varepsilon}$ on $X$ such that for all $z_1,z_2\in X$. \elem